Betting on college football? See the best betting apps, sportsbook promo codes

-How to bet on college football Week 6: Where to bet, best betting sites, promos, Vanderbilt vs. Alabama, more
+How to bet on college football Week 6: Where to bet, top betting sites, promos, Vanderbilt vs. Alabama, more

 Here's how to bet on the Week 6 college football schedule, including Alabama vs. Vanderbilt on Saturday, October 4